pranjalchirkute25/retail-sales-eda/README.md

 over time, understand customer/product behavior, and pull out some useful insights and recommendations for the business.

-Done as part of the Oasis Infobyte Data Science Internship.
+Done as part of the Oasis Infobyte Data Analytics Internship.

 ## What's in this project